gogama/ruminations/android/devices/cedric/cedric-lineage-20211003-microG.md

 I need push notifications to work for multiple reasons and decided microG is the answer.
 I decided the best way to get microG is to do a clean install of [LineageOS for microG ](https://lineage.microg.org/) 18.1 on my cedric, replacing the standard LineageOS 18.1 install I did successfully on 2021-09-25.

-See also:
+## See also

 - [cedric-lineage-20210925-imei-00.md](cedric-lineage-20210925-imei-00.md) - Explaining how I successfully did the standard LineageOS 18.1 install, defeating the dreaded IMEI 0/0 problem.
-- [cedric-lineage-20211002-gaps.md](cedric-lineage-20211002-gaps.md) - Explaining my decision to go with LineageOS for microG.
+- [cedric-lineage-20211002-gaps.md](cedric-lineage-20211002-gaps.md) - Explaining my decision to go with LineageOS for microG because of LineageOS gaps I can't live with, specifically broken push notifications.

 ## Process